Average Weather on September 30 in Kansas City Missouri, United States

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

-On average, there is a 16% chance that more than 0.04 inches of total precipitation will fall in Kansas City throughout the day on November 19, of which 91% is expected to be rain alone, 4% to be snow alone, and 5% to be a mixture of snow and rain.
+On average, there is a 27% chance that more than 0.04 inches of total precipitation will fall in Kansas City throughout the day on September 30, all of which can be expected to be rain.

-Precipitation is most likely between 3 AM and 4 AM, and least likely between 9 AM and 10 AM.
+Precipitation is most likely between 2 PM and 3 PM, and least likely between 8 PM and 9 PM.